 When you’re comparing different microneedling devices, it’s helpful to move beyond the marketing claims and look at the core features that truly matter in a clinical setting.
 From the motor’s power to the range of needle depths, each specification plays a role in your ability to deliver customized, effective treatments.
 Think about the specific needs of your clients and your practice to identify a device that will become a trusted workhorse for years to come.

-Needle Depth and Adjustability
+Why Needle Depth and Adjustability Are Crucial

 The ability to control needle depth is what separates a professional treatment from a superficial at-home rolling session.
 A high-quality device should offer a wide range of adjustable depths, typically from a shallow 0.25mm for sensitive areas like under the eyes to 2.5mm for treating thicker skin or deep scars.
 This flexibility allows you to tailor every single treatment to the client’s specific skin concerns and the area being treated.
 For instance, you can perform a more intensive Corrective Microneedling™ session on the cheeks and then seamlessly switch to a gentler depth for the forehead, ensuring optimal results and safety across the entire face.

-Power and Speed Settings
+Finding the Right Power and Speed

 Consistent power is non-negotiable in a professional setting.
 The motor inside your device must be strong enough to maintain its speed and oscillation, ensuring the needles penetrate the skin cleanly and uniformly without dragging or tearing.
 Look for devices built for performance you can count on, with multiple speed settings to further customize the treatment intensity.
 A reliable motor ensures that whether you’re performing your first treatment of the day or your fifth, the device delivers the same predictable, high-quality results.
 This consistency is key to building client trust and achieving the outcomes your practice is known for.